Neighbors: The Congo is bordered by nine countries

 Independence: The Congo gained its independence from Belgium on June 30, 1960.
 Independence hero, Patrice Emery Lumumba was elected as Congo’s first Prime Minister.

-The parliament is made up of a National Assembly Vigora online and a Senate.
+The parliament is made up of a National Assembly and a Senate.
 The National Assembly has 500 members and is led by Aubin Minaku.
 The Senate has 108 members and is led by Kengo Wa Dondo.
 Presidential and legislative elections take place every five years.
+However, since 2007 there has not been any elections to replace the senators.
+As of 2016, the members of both the Senate and the Assembly have exceeded their constitutional term limits.

 The last elections took place on November 28, 2011.
 Joseph Kabila won the 2011 elections due to massive fraud.
 As a result of the widespread cheating that took place during the elections, he lacks the legitimacy among the Congolese masses.
-Kabila appointed the former Finance Minister, Augustin Matata Ponyo as Prime Minister in April 2012.The next presidential elections are set to take place in 2016.
+Kabila appointed the former Finance Minister, Augustin Matata Ponyo as Prime Minister in April 2012.The next presidential elections were supposed to take place in 2016.
+However, President Joseph Kabila refused to organize elections in an attempt to hold on to power.
+He negotiated with the opposition with the assistance of the Catholic Church in a December 31, 2016 Agreement (Commonly referred to as the Saint Sylvestre Agreement) to hold elections by the end of 2017.
+He broke the agreement by not organizing elections.
+Finally, after tremendous pressure from the Congolese masses, regional powers like Angola and South Africa and the international community, Kabila agreed to organize elections on December 23, 2018.
+He also named a successor to run in the December elections and said he would step down.
+According to Congo’s Constitution, Joseph Kabila as a former President can serve in the Congolese Senate for life.

 Resource Facts: Coltan